JhonnieRandler/TVBrasileira/README.md

 ## Todo
 - [ ] Add custom soundtrack for each channel
-- [ ] Master's banning you to the shadow realm if you make him mad
+- [ ] Master banning you to the shadow realm if you make him mad
-- [ ] New characters
+- [ ] New characters (ongoing Fortune Teller)
-- [ ] New sprite for the island weather report, along with moving the small weather sprites to another position on-screen
+- [ ] New sprite for the island weather report, along with moving the small weather sprites to another position on-screen (half done)

 ## Credits